 Brockton is a larger medium-sized city located in the state of Massachusetts.
 With a population of 95,708 people and 21 constituent neighborhoods, Brockton is the seventh largest community in Massachusetts.
-Much of the housing stock in Brockton was built prior to World War II, making it one of the older and more historic cities in the country.
+Brockton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Brockton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Brockton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Brockton is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Brockton who work in office and administrative support (12.29%), healthcare suport services (9.53%), and sales jobs (8.78%).

 One downside of living in Brockton is that it can take a long time to commute to work.
 In Brockton, the average commute to work is 30.74 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
 In addition, it is also a pedestrian-friendly city.
 Many of Brockton’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.